RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 I'm considering Waveform Ultimate for the included effects/synths rating.

-# Studio One Notes
+# S1 Notes

-## Studio One Track Templates
+## S1 Track Templates

-Studio One 4 introduced import data from song.
+S1 4 introduced import data from song.
 You can now import tracks from other projects, or maintain a project with templates as you wish.

-## Studio One Sequencing
+## S1 Sequencing

-Between Studio One's [scratch pad](https://s1manual.presonus.com/Content/Arranging_Topics/ScratchPad.htm), ripple editing and Song Window, I believe there is an argument to be made that emulating the "Sequencing of sequences" workflow can be emulated satisfactorily for most users.
+Between S1's [scratch pad](https://s1manual.presonus.com/Content/Arranging_Topics/ScratchPad.htm), ripple editing and Song Window, I believe there is an argument to be made that emulating the "Sequencing of sequences" workflow can be emulated satisfactorily for most users.

-# Studio One Automation Clips
+# S1 Automation Clips

-[Automation Clips can be emulated]({% post_url 2018-06-06-Automation-Regions-in-Studio-One %}) in Studio One, so I am counting that behaviour.
+[Automation Clips can be emulated]({% post_url 2018-06-06-Automation-Regions-in-Studio-One %}), so I am including that functionality in the rating.

-# Pro Tools Notes
+# PT Notes

-## Pro Tools Modes
+## PT Modes

-I am not considering extra automation features available in Pro Tools HD.
+I am not considering extra automation features available in PT HD.

-## Pro Tools Support
+## PT Support

 Since Avid offers paid support (which I have used a number of times), I am considering this for the rating.
 If you don't want to pay for support then Avid's support is fairly poor.

-## Pro Tools Scoring
+## PT Scoring

-Pro Tools has integration with [Sibelius](http://www.avid.com/en/sibelius), however that's a separate purchase.
+PT has integration with [Sibelius](http://www.avid.com/en/sibelius), however that's a separate purchase.
 It is not considered in this rating.
 # Logic Notes

 ## Logic UI Consistency